Moffett Federal Airfield: University facilities

-Moffett Field also hosts three university branch campuses--San Jose State University's (SJSU) Metropolitan Technology Center, Carnegie Mellon Silicon Valley, UC Santa Cruz, and Singularity University.
+Moffett Field currently hosts Carnegie Mellon Silicon Valley and will be the site of Berkeley Space Center, a new campus of UC Berkeley.
 These are within the base primarily to support the academic and research collaboration between these institutions and NASA Ames.

 Private aircraft

 Moffett Airfield is home to H211, LLC, owned by Google founders Larry Page and Sergey Brin.
 Through the LLC they pay $1.3 million a year to NASA to park their Boeing 767-200 and Gulfstream V jets.
 The airplanes have also had scientific equipment installed by NASA to allow experiments to be run in flight.

 Lockheed Martin and Jon Stark, a helicopter operator, also have use of the airfield.

 In October 2008 the first Zeppelin airship to offer private flights in the United States since 1937's Hindenburg disaster became available for tours of the Bay Area and beyond.
 The 246 ft craft, operated by Airship Ventures, was housed in Hangar Two, was built in Germany and was the fourth modern airship constructed and the third to be put in public service.
 It was dedicated and given the name Eureka at the celebration of Moffett Field's 75th anniversary.
 Zeppelin flights ended in November 2012, and Airship Ventures ceased business.
 Eureka was disassembled and returned to Germany.

 Strong community opposition to the use of the airfield by FedEx Express and UPS Airlines blocked the transition of the airfield to public use in the 1990s.

+AirNav.com reports that "Moffett Field is now available to corporate and charter aircraft (jet fuel only)", with prior permission required for landing.
+Google subsidiary Planetary Ventures has retained contractor Avports LLC to manage the facilities and provide services as a fixed-base operator (FBO).

 United States Geological Survey (USGS)

 In 2016, the United States Geological Survey (USGS) announced plans to relocate its West Coast science center from nearby Menlo Park to the Ames Research Center at Moffett Field.
-The relocation is expected to take five years and will begin in 2017 with 175 of the USGS employees moving to Moffett.
+The relocation formally began with a ribbon-cutting event in July 2019.
+As of April 2024 the project was described as "wrapping up", with "full relocation ... scheduled by the end of the year."